evanjliu/playlist-maker/README.md

     // Set up your request here with defined variables const request = {
         limit_songs,    // Define number of songs you want.
 MAX 100 selectedGenres  // Define your genres in an array.
-See **genres.txt** to see the full list of genres available for Spotify.
-    };
+(Ex: ['anime', 'classical']) };

     sock.send(request);